-Luigi Grasso born in 1986, has emerged as one of Italy’s most exciting jazz stars.
-Since his 12 years old he was invited around the world as guest in different type of bands, from duo to Big Band.
+Luigi Grasso has emerged as one of Italy’s most exciting jazz stars.
+Since he was 12 years old, he has been invited around the world as guest in different type of bands, from duo to Big Band.

 In 1997, he won the international young talent competition “Bravo Bravissimo”, which launched his professional jazz career, resulting in performances at the most prestigious festivals, clubs, theaters and TV shows throughout Europe.

 In 1999, at the age of 13, his debut recording “A Love Supreme” (Java records), was released.